 - Blogged sections of the Second Draft on my site

 - Sent the Second Draft to 70 Early Readers

 - Sent the Final Draft to 300 Early Ambassadors

-If you’re concerned about giving away their book’s content publicly, there’s no downside that I can see to blogging out large sections of the second and/or third draft of a book publicly.
-Andy Weir, author of The Martian, published the entire book on his blog before self-publishing it on Amazon1 Then he sold the rights to Crown Publishing, before eventually turning it into a screenplay which has grossed in excess of $400 million.
+If you’re concerned about giving away your book’s content publicly, there’s no downside that I can see to blogging out large sections of the second and/or third draft of a book publicly.
+Andy Weir, author of The Martian, published the entire book on his blog before self-publishing it on Amazon.1 Then he sold the rights to Crown Publishing, before eventually turning it into a screenplay which has grossed in excess of $400 million.
 Not bad for packaging up some blog posts.

-Blogging a book lets you do test concepts and ways of explaining them to see if they resonate.
+Blogging a book lets you test concepts and ways of explaining them to see if they resonate.
 “The Commoditization of Credentialism” was one of the most popular articles I wrote while writing the book, so I made it part of a chapter in the book.

 Another way that blogging helped, is that it let me start to build the narrative (more on that later) and find people interested in the book.
 I didn’t build a huge email list while writing the book, but I did add 400 people who were incredibly helpful, both in giving feedback and with the marketing.